 In 2016, we installed a solar system comprising 18,500 panels on the roof of the Plantion building, enough to generate a capacity of 950 kWp, which is 25 per cent of Plantion’s annual electricity consumption.
 In addition to the minor economic benefit that this brings, it contributes to a reduction in CO2 emissions of 325 tonnes per year.
 In twenty years’ time, the total CO2 reduction will be more than 17,000 tonnes.
 In addition to what we use in the Plantion building, a small amount of the power generated is fed back into the electricity grid.
-Plantion and Rooftop Energy receive a subsidy from the Stimuleringsregeling Duurzame Energieproductie (SDE+) programme.
+Plantion and Groendus (formerly Rooftop Energy). receive a subsidy from the Stimuleringsregeling Duurzame Energieproductie (SDE+) programme.

 The installation of solar panels has moved Plantion a step closer to achieving its goal of CO2-neutral operations.

 Plantion has 18,500 solar panels on the roof.
 Interested in the yield from these panels?

 Starting on Monday 15 March 2021, Plantion will have four collection stations to which separated waste can be delivered: two in the loading hall, one in the packaging department and one at the box holders.
 Purchasers should collect the waste and sort it onto the right trolley.

 Each collection station has space for paper/cardboard, film, trays and plastic pots/buckets.